polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 <a name="Programming-Design"></a>
 ## Programming The PolarFire SoC Design
 Please use FlashPro Express to program the PolarFire SoC design to the Icicle Kit.

+Instructions for programming a target using FlashPro Express can be found [here](https://onlinedocs.microchip.com/pr/GUID-BB497156-B848-40FC-B995-DF115EF2C226-en-US-1/index.html?GUID-9DDB79B6-A78C-46CE-A288-92C87FDB7063).
+There is also a video available which outlines the required steps [here](https://youtu.be/Foil5pIRBlM?list=PLtQdQmNK_0DTpi5IB0WcN84fDr_Crn47m&t=141).

 <a name="Programming-Linux-Image"></a>
 ## Programming the Linux Image